Bereavement Leave UK: Your Rights and What to Expect | NAFD Funeral Directory

 Jack's Law gives employed parents the right to:

 To receive Statutory Parental Bereavement Pay, you must have been employed for at least 26 weeks at the time of the child's death and earn at least the Lower Earnings Limit (£125 per week in 2026).
-The statutory pay rate mirrors Statutory Paternity Pay — currently £187.18 per week (or 90% of your average weekly earnings if that is lower) in 2026.
+The statutory pay rate mirrors Statutory Paternity Pay — currently £187.18 per week (or 90% of your average weekly earnings if that is lower) as of April 2026 — confirm the latest rate at GOV.UK as this figure is reviewed each April.

 If you do not meet the earnings or service requirements, you are still entitled to the two weeks' leave — it will simply be unpaid.